e-kai00/expense-tracker/TESTING.md

 ### Unit Tests

 The application includes a suite of unit tests to ensure the functionality of its components.
 These tests cover various aspects of the application, including models and associated views.
+Test file can be found in [_test_](https://github.com/e-kai00/expense-tracker/tree/main/tests) folder.

 To run the unit tests locally, use the following command: `python manage.py test`